berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

-As a whole, SolidState is a beginner’s CTF.<br>
+From a bird's eye view, SolidState is a beginner’s CTF.<br>

-However, if you are able to solve it, you are well on your way to the more intermediate level CTFs.<br>
+However, if you are able to solve it, you are well on your way to the more intermediate level CTFs.
+This box requires actual enumeration, exploit research and investigation, and prior knowledge.
+It is a great test of your ability to understand what exactly you should looking for while enumerating.
+It’s a fun one.
-You can’t just run an exploit, get root and reuse passwords all the way to glory.<br>
-This box requires actual enumeration, exploit research and investigation, and prior knowledge.<br>

 There is a key concept that you will have to know about ahead of time.<br>